UOezkan/Week-5_Chess/protocol_06.03.md

 ## <span style="color:black"> Measuring Success </span>

-* The first model you build should be the simplest model that could address the product needs.
+* The first model should be the simplest model that could address the product needs.
 * Business performance: measured usually by one KPI (key performance indicator)
 * Model performance: an offline metric that captures how well the model will fit the business need